Fulton v. City of Philadelphia: Oral arguments

-Oral arguments

-Some of the Court's conservative members like Justice Amy Coney Barrett didn't reveal their positions, while others did.
-Two conservative members made clear that in their eyes the city of Philadelphia is not respectful of the religious beliefs held by Catholic Social Services (CSS).
-It appeared to Justice Brett Kavanaugh that Philadelphia was “looking for a fight” and “created a clash.”
+On November 4, the Court heard oral arguments in Fulton.
+Two conservative members made clear that in their eyes the city of Philadelphia was not respectful of the religious beliefs held by Catholic Social Services (CSS).
+It appeared to Justice Brett Kavanaugh that Philadelphia was “looking for a fight” by taking an "absolutist and extreme position".
 Justice Samuel Alito noted that the case wasn't about same-sex couples in Philadelphia having the opportunity to be foster parents, but it's “the fact the city can’t stand the message that Catholic Social Services and the Archdiocese are sending by continuing to adhere to the old-fashioned view about marriage.”
-Justice Stephen Breyer from the liberal wing of the Court asked Lori Windham, who argued on behalf of CSS: "What’s the problem?
-I still don’t quite see it."
-Windham answered that even if the religious-backed foster care agency were to “tag a disclaimer” on its forms related to same-sex couples, CSS would still require the group to “evaluate, assess, and approve” of relationships that go against its religious beliefs.